Delta Custom Skins

 },

 This one is specific to Nintendo DS.
-The mapping must be precise so that the finger / stylus will interact with the screen appropriately (it should be identical to the lower screen's outputFrame in the screens property).
-It’s also worth noting that extendedEdges should be included for this item with a value of 0 for each to override the orientation-specific values.
+The mapping must be precise so that the finger / stylus will interact with the screen appropriately (it should be identical to the lower screen's `outputFrame` in the [screens](#game-screens) property).
+It’s also worth noting that `extendedEdges` **should** be included for this item with a value of **0** for each to override the orientation-specific values.

 While the Start button typically pauses the game, this pauses the entire emulator, and allows you to access features such as Save States, Cheat Codes, Fast Forward, etc. As always, make sure to map it exactly without padding, since the pause menu that appears relies on the mapping to position itself.

-Button Charts
+### Button Charts <a href="#button-charts" id="button-charts"></a>

 The chart below shows all the buttons compatible to use for each console on Delta.

-Custom Buttons
+#### Custom Buttons <a href="#custom-buttons" id="custom-buttons"></a>

 The following are all custom buttons similar to the menu button, but unlike the menu button, they are not included in the default skins and activating them will *not* pause the emulator.
 They work across all systems and utilize different Delta Emulator features.